JumboLove/droplet-david-witt/README.md

 - When spawning cars into a lane with a green light, it never shows.
 This is an unfortunate result of using simple number values rather that mimicing a car queuing in an intersection.

+- Not setting up a data object for "in intersection".
+It might have helped with the visual display of cars moving through the light